jonathanrlouie/idris-maven-plugin/README.md

 ## Nix Environment
 Windows users should use WSL and install Nix before following the instructions below.

-For Nix users, run `NIXPKGS_ALLOW_UNFREE=1 nix develop --impure` in the root of the repository to enter a developer environment, which already has the required versions of the JDK and Maven.
+For Nix users, `nix develop` in the root of the repository to enter a developer environment, which already has the required versions of the JDK and Maven.
 It also automatically downloads and installs the [idris-jvm backend](https://github.com/mmhelloworld/idris-jvm).
-VSCode is included with a Java plugin installed for easy alignment on code style and formatting, hence the need for `NIXPKGS_ALLOW_UNFREE` and `--impure`.

 ## Contributing
-TODO
+If you want to contribute to this project, please fork the repository and open a pull request.
+Your pull request will be automatically checked for linting and style.

 ## Planned Features
 - Add a Help Mojo